yuenhuitian/imda-pofma/_regulations/1-codes-of-practice.md

 3. Code of Practice for Preventing and Countering Abuse of Online Accounts [PDF](/documents/Online%20Accounts%20Code%20and%20Annex.pdf)

-4. List of prescribed intermediaries subject to the Codes of Practice *(as of 2 October 2019)* [PDF](/documents/List%20of%20Prescribed%20Intermediaries%20for%20Codes.pdf)
+4. List of prescribed intermediaries subject to the Codes of Practice *(as of 31 January 2020)* [PDF](/documents/list-of-prescribed-intermediaries-31-jan.pdf)